raulshma/tech-ticker/docs/Documentation.md

     *   `AuthService` with full RBAC support (role and permission checking)
     *   `AuthGuard`, `AdminGuard`, and `RoleGuard` for route protection
     *   HTTP Interceptors (`AuthInterceptor`, `ErrorInterceptor`) for token management and error handling
-    *   `AppLayoutComponent` with responsive sidebar navigation
+    *   `AppLayoutComponent` with responsive sidebar navigation and admin menu
-    *   `ImageGalleryComponent` for product image display with lazy loading
+    *   `ImageGalleryComponent` for product image display with lazy loading and optimization
     *   NSwag-generated TypeScript API client for type-safe backend communication
+    *   RBAC module with permission-based component visibility

 **Implemented Feature Modules:**

 *   **Auth Module:** (Lazy-loaded)
-    *   `LoginComponent` with JWT authentication
+    *   `LoginComponent` with JWT authentication and enhanced UX
     *   Automatic token refresh and session management
-    *   Role-based redirection after login
+    *   Role-based redirection after login with dashboard routing

 *   **Dashboard Module:** (Protected by AuthGuard)
-    *   System overview with real-time statistics
+    *   System overview with real-time statistics and comprehensive metrics
-    *   Quick access to key management sections
+    *   Quick access to key management sections with role-based visibility
-    *   Performance metrics and system health indicators
+    *   Performance metrics and system health indicators with charts
+    *   Recent activity feeds and system alerts with notifications

 *   **Catalog Module:** (Public product browsing)
     *   `ProductCatalogComponent` with grid/list view toggle